zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/17-sac2/10-sensing/10-sensing-calibration.md

 ### Collect Data

 Gather your drone build and and a meter stick.
 Hold the meter stick up, or lean it against a wall.
-Face the sensor at  1 cm above the ground and use the multimeter to measure the voltage, as was done in Build Part 2 Checkpoint.
+Face the sensor at  0.01m (1 cm) above the ground and use the multimeter to measure the voltage, as was done in Build Part 2 Checkpoint.
 Record the voltage in the spreadsheet column titled "Voltage (V)".
 Repeat this step for each distance measurement.

 Note: For the distances less than 10cm, you will need to use the 20V setting on the multimeter when measuring.
 For greater distances, you can use the 2V setting.